-- TALK (Teach and Learn in Korea): TALK is relatively unknown when it comes to teaching in Korea, but it is an incredible option for a select group of applicants.
+- TLK (Teach and Learn in Korea): TALK is relatively unknown when it comes to teaching in Korea, but it is an incredible option for a select group of applicants.
 The TALK salary is capped at 1.5 million won and teachers are only permitted to teach 15 hours.
 The work, however, is done at rural schools and the program targets applicants that only have a 2 year degree or are still enrolled in college.
 Read the full guide to the TaLK program here.

 Universities: 2.2 – 3.5 million Won ($2,000-$3,100)

 Universities are really the cream of the crop when it comes to teaching salaries in Korea as well overall teaching environment.
 As long as you meet the <requirements> it’s quite easy to snag a job that affords great pay and nearly 120 days of vacation per year.

 Be warned, though, Korean universities expect a lot from their teachers and have even been known to fire professors that underperform or just aren’t suited to the position.

 International Schools: 2 – 3 million Won ($1,800-$2,700)

 International schools are a great gig for established teachers looking to teach subjects other than English (though English is also taught).
 Teachers can expect to make around the same as a private or public school teacher but typically find the work environment to be much more comfortable due to almost all of the students being from abroad.

 In addition, teaching for an international school in Korea is a great way further your career both inside and outside of teaching as there is typically a vibrant community of expats with whom you can socialize and network.